Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/README.md

  # **Data Collection and Preprocessing**:mag_right:
   Data is like a fuel in AI/ML.
 Without it nothing happens.
 Took 100 fg and 100bg images, overalapped fg on bg on 20 random positions, created masks and depths of them.

   For more info can [refer this link](https://github.com/Sushmitha-Katti/EVA-4/tree/master/Session14/?target=_blank).
-Detail Explaination is provided there.
+Detailed Explaination is provided there.

   Finally we had
   * Foreground Images - 100